ggabbiani/OFL/orthodocs/foundation/2d-engine.md

 list of x,y points of the polygon to be used with [polygon](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Using_the_2D_Subsystem#polygon)

-**NOTE**: even if safe to be used for 3d points, the result will be a 2d bounding box.
+:memo: **NOTE:** even if safe to be used for 3d points, the result will be a 2d bounding box.